rayhog/aviator-jekyll-template/_documentation/tql1.03.md

   time, which makes it more efficient than a relational database.
 content_markdown: >-
   ###### Nodes are the entities in the Technopedia graph.
 They can hold any
-  number of attributes, which are key-value-pairs.
+  number of attributes, which are represented by key-value-pairs.
 Relationships provide semantically relevant connections between nodes.
 Relationships have a type,such as 'friend\_of' and a direction such as Joe (node) friend\_of Bob (node)